CCSF Extension Instructor

 So I shifted my focus to custom re-upholstery work, working directly with my clients, and have not looked back.
 I enjoy being able to bring their family treasures back to glory again.

 Lastly, I discovered my passion for teaching.
 Evening classes at City College of San Francisco, and my awesome teacher Simon, gave me space to assist my fellow upholsters in class.
-I liked teaching so much, that I created a Workshop for the CCSF Extension program which I'll be teaching in Spring of 2020: "Introduction to Upholstery: How to make a sprung ottoman" (ID 105).
+I liked teaching so much, that I created a Workshop for the CCSF Extension program which I taught in the Spring of 2020: "Introduction to Upholstery: How to make a sprung ottoman".